 12. But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.

 13. Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.

 14. And the word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.

 The Q’ran contains a Sura on this topic (The light, An-Nur), whose similarity/dissimilarity with the initial Hebrew text is characteristic.
 I leave it to your interpretation.
-Please excuse my clumsy patchwork of three English translations and three French ones.
+Please excuse my clumsy patchwork of English and French translations.
 The Q’ran, 24:35, which paragraph I first noted in Albert Hourani’s A History of the Arab Peoples, (Warner Books edition, Hachette Book Group USA, New York, 1991, p.
 173.

 The Parable of His light